 Symptoms and Diagnosis of Premature Ovarian Insufficiency

 Irregular or skipped periods make the main symptom of premature ovarian insufficiency, while there are other menopause-like symptoms too.
 These include estrogen deficiency, night sweats, hot flashes, vaginal dryness, loss of sex drive and irritability.
 The woman may have her periods on and off, which makes it difficult to conceive if she plans a pregnancy.
-The similarity to menopause symptoms might confuse the woman and she needs to go for proper medical diagnosis to verify her condition.
+The similarity to menopause symptoms might confuse the woman and she needs to go for a proper medical diagnosis to verify her condition.

 Complications of Premature Ovarian Insufficiency